Spring.me: Closure and rebranding

 Formspring announced it would be closing over the months of March and April 2013.
 The reason for the closure was that it had "been challenging to sustain the resources needed to keep the lights on".

 According to the announcement, asking questions on Formspring would be disabled on March 31, 2013, and the entire site would be shut down permanently on April 15, 2013, after which, all content on the site would be deleted.

 On March 31, 2013, a short updated statement was released which stated "Great news!
 We have a last-minute deal in the works that will help keep Formspring up.
 More details to follow in the coming week."

 On May 8, 2013, a statement on the main page was issued stating; "5/8/13 – Great news friends, Formspring has been saved and is now under new management.
 Get ready for some cool and exciting new features.
 Stay tuned for more updates and happy posting!!".
 In May 2013, Spring.me acquired the assets of Formspring.
 Spring.me was officially launched in beta in September 2013 and launched publicly in November 2013.

-As of August 1, 2015, the website has become a portal of Twoo, a social discovery and rating platform.
+As of August 1, 2015, the website redirected to Twoo, a social discovery and rating platform.

+In 2014, an imitation site, Retrospring, launched.
+Unlike the original, Retrospring was open-source platform, so anyone could contribute to its development and self-host the software.
+Retrospring shut down on March 1, 2025.